 "It was your head, Potter.
 Floating in midair. ...
 What would your head have been doing in Hogsmeade, Potter? ...Your head is not allowed in Hogsmeade.No part of your body has permission to be in Hogsmeade"

 -- Snape and Harry (PA14)

-Various types of spells and items make things vanish, but in different ways.
+Vanishing Magic consists of various types of spells and items that make things vanish, but in different ways.